egg and tomato

 You can follow the link to check David's recipe.
 Here, I will share my rendition of the one from my childhood, when I sometimes asked my mother to prepare this simple dish: an egg with some tomato from one of her bottles.
 The quantities given below can be halved or doubled, for solitary, pairwise, or group enjoyment.
 When using more than one egg, the recipe should be more appropriately called uova col pomodoro.
 However, at home we always called it uovo col pomodoro, even when my mother prepared it not just for little me.

-Printer-friendly version of briciole's recipe for uovo col pomodoro
+Print-friendly version of briciole's recipe for uovo col pomodoro (egg and tomato)

 Ingredients: